What Obvi Learned In 2019

 A big change could be coming soon to the world of automobile insurance: manufacturers offering their own coverage.
 Both Porsche and Tesla have already announced plans to do so, and other companies could follow suit.

-As reported by Design News in April:
+As reported by Design News:

 “The combination of autonomous driving and data changes the whole game,” Brian Carlson, director of product line management for connectivity and security at NXP Semiconductors N.V., told Design News.
 “So we’re starting to see where automotive OEMs will take more responsibility for insurance.”

 “If they want to get into insurance, they will, and they should,” noted Sam Tawfik, CEO of LMP Motors, an e-commerce platform for buying and renting vehicles.
 “They already have the installed base of distribution.
-And if vehicles become autonomous, they can just roll the insurance onto that.”
+And if vehicles become autonomous, they can roll the insurance onto that.”

 One thing remains clear: insurers are struggling to keep up with rising claims costs, and with autonomous driving, this will only get worse.
-The biggest challenge insurers — new and old — will face is that not all vehicles will be autonomous, and the claims costs from old vehicles hitting new will be staggering.
+The biggest challenge insurers — new and old — will face is that not all vehicles will be autonomous, and the claims cost from old vehicles hitting new will be staggering.

 Insurance rate increases will squeeze Albertans